-The best way to practice this technique, for getting your Upper and Lower body twisting against each other is to use our Jib Training Board and Balance Bar.
-Practicing this technique on OUR GEAR will allow these movements to be engraved into your muscle memory.
-Once you have mastered this technique in your living room, you are ready to take it to the park where you can stomp your new and improved boardslides with ease!
+The best way to practice getting your upper and lower body twisting against each other is to use our Jib Training Board and Balance Bar.
+Practicing this technique on our training products will allow these movements to be engraved into your muscle memory.

 3) Weight On Top

-To help you get your board up and centered over the top of the rail, its best to approach the rail at an angle, around 20°.
+To help you get your board up and centered over the top of the rail, its best to approach the rail at an angle, around 20° is perfect.
 This will help direct your momentum over the top of the rail.

 A great way to practice getting enough momentum to get your board centred over the rail, is to practice getting up and over the rail and sliding off the over side.
 Once you've mastered getting up and over, you will be able to practice getting your balance on the rail and riding it the whole length.

 A great way to practice your balance on the rails is to use the top piece of our Balance Bar with our Jib Training Board.
-Using the white top piece allows you to practice your balance on a rail in the comfort of your living room, without any pain or injuries.
-The top piece forces you to jump that little bit higher and also challenges your balance that little bit more, helping to improve those boardslides.
+The top piece forces you to jump that little bit higher and also challenges your balance that little bit more, helping to improve those Boardslide's.